The pioneering work of Vaiomer founders

 - She is your partner to valorize your study results

-Head of bioinformatics department
+Head of bioinformatic department

 Florence is expert in the development of high quality tools for data analysis and visualization, as well as quality control and automatic processing of large scale biological data.